-During this phase you get to take your collaboration for its first trial run.
-The dev team will do the footwork to setup the project and during this time both you and the team will be able to discover what is important for your project and together you can develop overall technical and business goals as well as set milestones.
+During this phase you get to take your collaboration for its first “trial run”.
+The dev team will do the footwork to setup the project.
+At this time both you and the team will discover what is crucial for your project.
+Then, together you can develop overall technical and business goals as well as set milestones.

 3. STAY INVOLVED IN YOUR PROJECT

-Vietnamese workers value loyalty and the sense of belonging to a local community is very important.
-This is why communication is especially important when working with Vietnamese teams.
+Vietnamese workers value loyalty and a sense of belonging to a local community.
+This is why communication is especially important when working with teams there.
 If they are not able to interact with your in-house team you will fail to establish this sense of community which can be demotivating.

 4. IMPLEMENT AGILE METHODOLOGIES

-If you want a fluid and responsive team that can easily react to a changing project environment, Agility is the choice for you.
-Traditional Waterfall methods are too static not just for offshore projects but for IT projects in general.
+If you want a fluid, responsive team that can easily react to a changing project environment, Agility is the choice for you.
+Traditional Waterfall methods are too static for both offshore projects and IT projects in general.

-Vietnam has a growing community of Agile practitioners that are involved in organizing training sessions and events aimed at building skills and spreading the adoption of Agile methods.
+Vietnam has a growing community of Agile practitioners involved in organizing training sessions and events aimed at building skills and spreading the adoption of Agile methods.